Mandi, Himachal Pradesh: Transport

 The distance between Delhi and Mandi is about 475 km.
 This distance can be covered in approximately 12 hrs by bus.

 The alternative to reach Mandi from Delhi is to travel by train up to Kiratpur Sahib by Delhi-Una Himachal express (4553).
 From Kiratpur, there is a bus.
 All the buses going from Delhi and Chandigarh to Mandi have to pass through Kiratpur.
+Mandi will be a station on the under-construction Bhanupli–Leh line.

 Also, you can take NH 1 to Ambala and NH 22 to Chandigarh before taking NH 21 to Mandi.